-MR. BENNETT, in his very interesting review of Mr. Mivart's "Genesis of Species" (NATURE, No. 66), refers to the close resemblance of an African Euphorbia and a South American Cactus" as an instance of "imitation," and to "the extraordinary resemblance of certain Conifers to flowerless plants" as "opposed to the theory of Natural Selection."
+MR. BENNETT, in his very interesting review of Mr. Mivart's "Genesis of Species" (NATURE, No. 66), refers to the close resemblance of an African Euphorbia and a South American (actus" as an instance of "imitation," and to "the extraordinary resemblance of certain Conifers to flowerless plants" as "opposed to the theory of Natural Selection."

 Neither example seems to be well chosen.
 In every case of supposed "mimicry" or "imitation," the question first arises, whether the resemblance between different organisms be or he not referable to similar conditions of life.
-Nobody will which adolphin "imitates" a fish, nor does a climbing Tamus "imitate" a Humulus.
-These are cases of similar adaptainitiate a riumitus.
-These are cases of similar adapta-tions, but wholly unconnected with anything like mimicry in its true sense.
-An aquatic mode of life, or climbing habits, will necessitate certain peculiarities of structure, and the in-fluence of an epidermis precluding evaporation will be the same in a Euphorbia as in a Cactus.
-The consecutive similarities of detail may without straining be referred to Mr. Darwin's "Correlations of Development."
+Nobody will think a dolphin "imitates" a fish, nor does a climbing Tamus "imitate" a Humulus.
+These are cases of similar adaptations, but wholly unconnected with anything like mimicry in is true sense.
+An aquatic mode of life, or climbing habits, will necessitate certain peculiarities of structure, and the infuence of an epidermis precluding evaporation will be the same in a Euphorbia as in a Cactus.
+The consecutive similarities of etail may without straining be referred to Mr. Darwin's "Correlations of Development."

-There is still less cause for wonder in the resemblance of by Hofmeister ("Vergleichende Untersuchungen," 1851, cf. bachs, Lehrbuch der Botanik, 1868, pp. 310 and 384) that there is a close affinity between Lycopodiaceæ and Conifers, in spite of the chief boundary line of our system running between them.
+There is still less cause for wonder in the resemblance of Conifers to flowerless plants, since it has been long ago shown by Hofmeister ("Vergleichende Untersuchungen," 1851, cf. Sachs, Lehrbuch der Botanik, 1868, pp. 310 and 384) that there is a lose affinity between Lycopodiaceæ and Conifers, in spite of the chief boundary line of our system running between them.
 The resemblances of these respective orders therefore are scarcely more "extraordinary" than the resemblance of a Juncus to a grass, nor can I comprehend their bearing against the theory of Natural Selection.

-Mr. Bennett deals rather strongly with botanists in denying to them, with rare exceptions, "a philosophic spirit."
+Mr. Benett deals rather strongly with botanists in denying to them, with rare exceptions, "a philosophic spirit."
 I cannot think this severe criticism to be applicable to the labours of Du Bary, Hofmeister, Sachs, Nägeli, Schwendener, Pringsheim, and other contemporaries of ours (confining myself to my own country), labours alike distinguished by comprehensiveness of generalisaton and accuracy of detail.

+ton and accuracy of detail.
 Did Mr. Bentham really come over to "the evolutionists" "only within the last twelve months"?
 I should consider that he expressed his full assent to the ideas of Mr. Darwin already m his addresses of 1868 and 1869.
+D. W.